evercoinx/meme-tools/README.md

     - The banner image with the size of 600x200.
 Save it as _$TOKEN_SYMBOL-banner.jpg_ in the _images/production_ folder

-3. Optionally, create a website:

-    - Register a domain via [Godaddy](https://www.godaddy.com)

-    - Create the website via [Hodl.fyi](https://hodl.fyi)

-    - Connect this website to the registered domain

-4. Create the social channels:

-    - If the website is not created, create an email on [Adguard](https://adguard.com/en/adguard-temp-mail/overview.html)

-    - Create an account on [X.com](https://x.com/i/flow/signup).
-Use either an Adguard or Godaddy email for it

-    - Create a Telegram public group

-5. Run this command to make sure that the _production_ environment is set correctly:
+3. Run this command to make sure that the _production_ environment is set correctly:

     ```bash
     yarn getenv
     ```

-6. Set these environment variables in the _.env.production_ file:
+4. Set these environment variables in the _.env.production_ file:

     - Token:
         - `TOKEN_SYMBOL` (**Replace the _TOKEN_ value with the actual one**)